GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### `textStart` and `textEnd`

-Now what if I wanted to link to the entire *section* titled *ECMAScript Modules in Web Workers*?
+Now what if I want to link to the entire *section* titled *ECMAScript Modules in Web Workers*, not just its heading?
 Percent-encoding the entire text of the section would make the resulting URL impracticably long.

 Luckily there is a better way.
-Rather than the entire text, I can frame the desired text by making use of the `textStart,textEnd` syntax.
+Rather than the entire text, I can frame the desired text using the `textStart,textEnd` syntax.
 Therefore, I specify a couple of percent-encoded words at the beginning of the desired text, and a couple of percent-encoded words at the end of the desired text, separated by a comma&nbsp;`,`.

-In the running example, it would look like this:
+That looks like this:

 <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=ECMAScript%20Modules%20in%20Web%20Workers,ES%20Modules%20in%20Web%20Workers."><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#:~:text=ECMAScript%20Modules%20in%20Web%20Workers,ES%20Modules%20in%20Web%20Workers.</strong></code></a>.

-For `textStart`, we have `ECMAScript%20Modules%20in%20Web%20Workers`, then a comma&nbsp;`,` followed by `ES%20Modules%20in%20Web%20Workers.` as `textEnd`.
+For `textStart`, I have `ECMAScript%20Modules%20in%20Web%20Workers`, then a comma&nbsp;`,` followed by `ES%20Modules%20in%20Web%20Workers.` as `textEnd`.
-When you click through, on a supporting browser like Chrome, the whole section is highlighted and scrolled into view:
+When you click through on a supporting browser like Chrome, the whole section is highlighted and scrolled into view:

 <figure class="w-figure">